yasarigno/Clustering_Customer_Profiles_for_e-Marketing/README.md

 **Notebook 4 :** DBSCAN is tested.

 **Notebook 5 :** Hybride model.
 In this notebook we mix Hierarchical Clustering and K-NN.
-This allows us to choose the number of clusters, that is the number **K** in the KNN algorithm, by using the nice picture of hierarchies.
+This allows us to choose the number of clusters, that is the number **K** in the KNN algorithm, by using the nice picture (which is a dendrogram) of hierarchies.
 Since the K-NN itself gives good results we did not need this method in order to reach a conclusion.
 However it can be very useful for more large datasets.

 ---
 We have tested the following unsupervised Machine Learning algorithms here: